Modified Rindler acceleration as a nonlinear electromagnetic effect: INTRODUCTION

 \section{INTRODUCTION}

 In Newton's theory of gravitation which reined for centuries, mass constituted the principal source for its potential.
 With the advent of general relativity, different sources were unified under spacetime texture such that the overall effective force used to matter.
-Thus, gravity / geometry can easily be attributed to non-mass originated sources equally well due to the manifestation of mass - energy equivalence.
-As a particular example we recall the Reissner-Nordstrom (RN) geometry of general relativity in which mass and charge coexist in making the geometry.
+Thus, gravity / geometry can easily be attributed to non-mass originated sources equally well due to the manifestation of mass-energy equivalence.
+As a particular example we recall the Reissner-Nordstr\"{o}m (RN) geometry of general relativity in which mass and charge coexist in making the geometry.
 Assuming that the source has negligible mass versus a significant charge the entire geometry can be attributed to the charge alone.
 In performing this process one should be cautious that no physical energy conditions are violated.
-Recent observations suggest that there are dark matter / energy that is associated with non - observable sources.
-As a result our detectable / \ observable matter falls rather short to account for the accelerated expansion of our universe. \ Before suggesting proposals for new forces / matter it is more logical to exhaust every kind of physical sources that we are at least familiar so that we know how to cope with.
-To explain the hierarchy of forces at small distances and close the gap of discrepancy between gravity and other fields , for instance, the idea of higher dimensions / branes was proposed \cite{1}.
+Recent observations suggest that there are dark matter / energy that is associated with non-observable sources.
+As a result our detectable / observable matter falls rather short to account for the accelerated expansion of our universe. \ Before suggesting proposals for new forces / matter it is more logical to exhaust every kind of physical sources that we are at least familiar so that we know how to cope with.
+To explain the hierarchy of forces at small distances and close the gap of discrepancy between gravity and other fields , for instance, the idea of higher dimensions / branes was proposed \cite{1,2}.
 Although no branes have been identified so far theoretical explanation such as dilution (weaking) of gravity among branes in higher dimensions remains consistently intact.
 As the gravity is tamed at UV scales by virtue of higher dimensions at the IR scales, or long distances does everything go perfect?.
-The recent proposal \cite{2} that at large distances there is an additional parameter known as Rindler acceleration was rather unprecedented and the present Letter is about the source of such term.
-We recall that in the near horizon limit, i.e. $r=2m+x$ for $ \left\vert x\right\vert ^{2}\ll 1,$ a Schwarzschild black hole leads to the standard Rindler acceleration.
-Such an extraneous term must be purely general relativistic coupled with physical sources which lacks a Newtonian counterpart.
-Even in the Einstein-Maxwell version of general relativity with spherical symmetry such a term did not arise.
-The long range fields, i.e. gravitation and electromagnetism, manifest their inverse square law character so that asymptotically the spacetime becomes flat.
-Different sources such as dilatons, nonlinear electromagnetic fields and others admit non asymptotically flat solutions at large spatial distances.
-The difficulty with the new Rindler acceleration is that it violates both the Newtonian and Maxwellian limits: for large distances ($r\rightarrow \infty $) it becomes even more significant.
-In Newtonian terms the potential that gives inverse force law modifies into $\phi \left( r\right) =-\frac{m}{r}+ar$, where $m$ is the central Newtonian mass and $a$ is the novel Rindler acceleration under question.
-Unless the central object is supermassive and $a$ is negligibly small it can be argued that for large $r$ the new term dominates over the mass term.
-Further, the Rindler acceleration is not a universal constant as observationally it shows slight variations from Sun-Pioneer pair ($\sim 10^{-61}$ natural unit of acceleration which is equivalent to $ 10^{-10}\frac{m}{s^{2}}$ in physical units) to galaxy-Sun system ($\sim 10^{-62}$) and others.
-We recall that such a linear dependence of potential on distance is encountered in parallel plates endowed with a uniform electric field in linear Maxwell electromagnetism (i.e. $V_{0}=E_{0}z$, $ E_{0}=$ constant).
+The recent proposal \cite{3,4,5,6} that at large distances there is an additional parameter known as Rindler acceleration was rather unprecedented and the present paper is about the source of such a term.